riccardogiorato/moonpay-full-stack-challenge/FOLLOW-UP.md

 ### Q) If you had more time, what further improvements or new features would you add?

-I would probably try to make the frontend controls more beautiful, with a better UX, but I didn't want to focus too much on the design considering that it wasn't the main focus of the project.
+I would probably try to make the frontend controls more beautiful, with a better UX.
+I didn't focus too much on the design of the controls cause it wasn't the main focus of the project and I didn't have a specific design to implement.

 ### Q) Which parts are you most proud of?
 And why?

+Probably the **"GetExchangeOrderBook"** on the backend app, it's the function to get the order books from the different APIs.

-Probably the "GetExchangeOrderBook", I was able to make it work with many exchanges like "ftx", "kraken", "bitstamp" and "gemini" by only changing the endpoint and the "getData" function, a function used to convert the API responses to a common shape for the arrays of asks and bids.
+I was able to make it work with many exchanges like "ftx", "kraken", "bitstamp" and "gemini" by only changing the endpoint and the "getData" function, a function used to convert the API responses to a common shape for the arrays of asks and bids.

 ### Q) Which parts did you spend the most time with?
 What did you find most difficult?